DennisFaucher/grafana101/README.md

 ````

 Congratulations.
 Telegraf is now running and sending metrics from your Linux host to the InfluxDB for use by Grafana.
-Your /etc/telegraf/telegraf.conf should, by default, have these sections uncommented and these
+Your /etc/telegraf/telegraf.conf should, by default, have these sections uncommented and these metrics should be in InfluxDB.

 ````[bash]
 [[inputs.cpu]]